LeetLLM

 The fix

 Write precise tool descriptions that include when to use the tool, not just what it does.
 Here's a comparison between a vague description and an effective one.
-The updated description clarifies expected inputs and scenarios, ensuring the LLM reliably selects the correct operation for its current step.
+The updated description clarifies expected inputs and scenarios, which helps the LLM select the correct operation for its current step.

 1# Bad 2"description": "Do calculations" 3 4# Good 5"description": "Evaluate a Python math expression and return the numeric result. " 6 "Use this when you need to perform arithmetic, compute percentages, " 7 "or solve math problems.
 Input must be a valid Python expression."